suneeshjacob/ACRoD/examples/Jacobian/RSSR-SSR_serial-parallel_hybrid_robot copy.md

 $$\bf{\omega}\_{s} = \bf{\Omega}\_{(1,3)} + \bf{\Omega}\_{(3,4)} \Rightarrow \bf{\omega}\_{s} = \dot{\theta}\_{(1,3)}\bf{\hat{n}}\_{(1,3)} + \bf{\omega}\_{(3,4)}$$

 Therefore, the additional equation corresponding to this superfluous DOF can be formulated as shown in equation \eqref{eq:supfludofeqn_forexample3}.
-This needs to be added to the system of equations shown in equation \eqref{eq:velocities_v2toN}, in order to make $\bm{A_p}$ a square matrix, with which the passive joint velocities can be written in terms of active joint velocities.
+This needs to be added to the system of equations shown in equation \eqref{eq:velocities_v2toN}, in order to make $\bf{A_p}$ a square matrix, with which the passive joint velocities can be written in terms of active joint velocities.

 $$\bf{\omega}\_{s}\cdot \left(\bf{r}\_{(3,4)}-\bf{r}\_{(4,6)}\right) = 0$$